Improving Admin Center setup and deployment times to boost time-to-value

 Following user feedback

-While the results from the status and table version already showed our designs were successful, some users had mentioned that the sudden shift from the old design confused them.
+While the design performed well in the structured walkthrough, some users had mentioned that the sudden shift from the old design confused them.

 Finding a solution